Polymorphism via dispatch¶

 Note that the objects are doing something different though both have been asked to “bark”.
 This is pretty much the whole value behind object oriented programming.
 Objects are able to do this because they encapsulate state in the form of properties.

-Now, notice that the cat1
+Now, notice that the cat1 object errors out when asked

 to bark.
 However, we may think of both cats and dogs as

 “four legged animals”.
-Let’s make an animal
+Let’s make an animal object that

 represents this idea -